arsium/Manual-PE-Loader/README.md

 # Manual PE Loader

 This project is a modern PE Loader designed for x64 PE (exe or dll) only.

-It is currently written in C++ with classic Windows API.
+* Modern Manual Loader is written in C++ and contains classic Windows API.
-Later, this project will be converted in C to use native function only.
+* Native Manual Loader is written in pure C and contains Nt* procedures with debugging.
+* Native Manual Loader GCC is written in pure C and no dependencies.
+It is used to output shellcode.
+(Supports debugging)

+Evasion & obfuscation will be added later.

 ## Supports